empress/broccoli-static-site-json/README.md

 };
 ```

-**Note:** we need to add the `outputFolder: 'contents'` config because ember-data expects the folder name to be pluralised and broccoli-static-site-json does not do this by default.
+**Note:** we need to add the `contentFolder: 'contents'` config because ember-data expects the folder name to be pluralised and broccoli-static-site-json does not do this by default.

 ### Step 3